cgwelcome/Mecomni/README.md

 # Omnivox Extractor

-Omnivox Extractor logins to Omnivox Account, downloads available documents, and classify in folder with a nice GUI.
+Omnivox Extractor logins to one's Omnivox Account, downloads available documents, and classify in folder with a nice GUI.

 ### Installation
 Omnivox requires wxPython to run: